dzsoldado/dzsoldado/README.md

 - ❤️ Interested in the “Open Source” movement.
 - 🌱 Learning more about web development.
 - 👔 Available for work.
-- 💬 Ask me about Video Games, Programming or Football.
+- 💬 Ask me about Video Games or Programming.

 <br />